runtipi/runtipi-appstore/apps/homeassistant-1/metadata/description.md

 - stop the installed app
 - rename `runtipi/app-data/homeassistant` to `runtipi/app-data/__homeassistant`
+- make a backup of `runtipi/app-data/__homeassistant` to a safe location
 - uninstall the app
 - install Home Assistant from the App Store
 - stop the app